Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

   * If you determine that your non-overlapping date ranges will cause problems, trying running your analysis for a specific date instead of a generic weekday.
 Select a date that falls within one of the date ranges listed in calendar.txt.
 You might also want to check your calendar_dates.txt file to see if there are any service exceptions present for the date you have chosen.
   * Alternatively, if you do not wish to use a specific date for your analysis, you can make a copy of your calendar.txt file and modify the data in the file to remove the non-overlapping date ranges.
 For example, if your file has a set of service_ids for the summer months and a set for the winter months, and you're interested in analyzing the summer months, delete all the rows with date ranges for the winter months.
 Make sure your cleaned up file is still called calendar.txt so the tool recognizes it.
   * If you are analyzing multiple GTFS datasets at a time, and the datasets have non-overlapping date ranges, you will get the same error as you will if service_ids in one dataset have non-overlapping date ranges.
 The date range problem is less of an issue (or not an issue at all) if it occurs in different datasets, but you should double-check anyway to make sure you understand your data.

+Still having problems?
+Search for answers and post questions in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).

 ## <a name="CountTripsForIndividualRoute"></a>Running *Count Trips for Individual Route*